mfessenden/SKTiled/Docs/Documentation/Working with Layers.md

 - [Tile Coordinates](#tile-coordinates)
 - [Group Layers](#group-layers)

 Once a map is loaded, you can easily interact with the layers within.
-Layers can be queried either by name, layer index, or type.
+Layer node types can be queried either by name, layer index, or type.
 Layers are parsed and indexed in the order they are read in your TMX document, so the bottom-most layer in Tiled will have an index of 0.

 There are several ways to access layers from the `SKTilemap` object: